unverbuggt/mkdocs-encryptcontent-plugin/README.md

 > Then another condition applies: If non-aphanumeric characters are used in user/password,
 > they need to be URLencoded (f.ex. %20 = space character).
 Some browsers may do that automatically (Do a copy/paste from the browsers address bar then).

+#### Incomplete Share links

+Since version 3.0.3 it is possible to leave out one part of the password when share links are generated via meta tag.
+To do this use the ":" character in a password to divide the part that is incorporated to the share link and the part that remains secret, like "PartThatIsEncodedToTheShareLink:PartThatRemainsSecret".
+The feature is enabled by setting the option `sharelinks_incomplete: true`.
+If the password that is read from the share link ends with the ":" character, then an additional password input field is displayed for entering the secret part.

+> If the feature is used, then passwords must not end with the ":" character.

 ### Storage of additional variables in keystore